 What happens after the notice ends?

 Once your landlord has given reasonable notice and it has ended you can be evicted.
 Your landlord has the right to change the locks while you are out or may remove your belongings and place them outside to persuade you to leave.

-Your landlord may be guilty of committing a criminal offence if physical violence is used or threatened during the
+Your landlord may be guilty of committing a criminal offence if physical violence is used or threatened during the eviction.

-  eviction.

-  Even though it is not necessary it is good practice for landlords to get a possession order from the court to evict
+Even though it is not necessary a landlord may get a possession order from the court to evict an excluded occupier.

-  excluded occupiers.
 The court has no choice but to make a possession order as long as reasonable notice has been given.